The morning routine and habits of successful people

 However difficult you find mornings, it cannot be denied that a pattern emerges when looking at highly successful people and habits they adopt to help them thrive throughout the day.
 The snooze button does not seem to be in the vocabulary of successful and motivated people, but if you struggle in the early hours of the day, do not worry!
 The brain is amazingly flexible and can pick up new routines with a little practice.
 Here are a few tips to get you started.

 Bill Gates, Barack Obama and Richard Branson are all cited as keen morning exercisers.
-The more you have to do, the easier it is to let exercise fall off the to-do list, so getting it over and done with in the morning is a sure way to fit in this important addition to your day.
-We may not have the resources to play an hour of tennis every morning like Anna Wintour, or slot in 2 hours of Tracy Anderson’s grueling work outs like Gwyneth Paltrow, but a half an hour HIIT class or quick jog can be perfectly manageable!
+The more you have to do, the easier it is to let exercise fall off the to-do list, so getting it over and done in the morning is a sure way to fit in this important addition to your day.
+We may not have the resources to play an hour of tennis every morning like Anna Wintour, or slot in 2 hours of Tracy Anderson’s gruelling workouts like Gwyneth Paltrow, but a half hour HIIT class or quick jog can be perfectly manageable!

 A few tips for morning exercise – if you are heading out of the house early, make sure you have your bag for the day packed and ready to go.
 In the winter, lay your gym kit on the radiator so it’s nice and snug when you get out of bed, and put your central heating on for half an hour earlier.
 If you are working out at home, make sure you know exactly what routine you are going to do.
 Faffing around searching for a workout online takes up valuable morning time!